 In the overall review of projects the role of S&T ALDs and center directors is to evaluate project progress and impact via face-to-face meetings and quarterly reports.
-Projects are reviewed at the annual poster session which is scheduled in conjunction with the S&T Committee meeting, discusses accomplishments and next steps and is used to determine which current projects will be funded in the next fiscal year; feedback is provided to the program administratorto be compiled and forwarded to the Leadership Team for review The impact from projects in the form of future funding, patent applications, patents, and present and forthcoming publications is monitored throughout the lifecycle of the project and an additional three years after LDRD funding has ceased.
-The impact at the individual investigator level is done through the usual performance reviews and feedback.
+The entire portfolio of projects is reviewed at the annual poster session which is scheduled in conjunction with the NRELs S&T Committee meeting, which discusses accomplishments and next steps and which is used to determine which current projects will be funded in the next fiscal year.
+Feedback is provided to the program administrator to be compiled and forwarded to the Leadership Team for review.
+The impact from projects in the form of future funding, patent applications, patents, and present and forthcoming publications is monitored throughout the lifecycle of the project and an additional three years after LDRD funding has ceased.
+Impact at the individual investigator level is evaluated through the usual performance reviews and feedback.

-Overall the DOE Golden Field Office is responsible for ensuring that the LDRD projects adhere to both the rules and the spirit of LDRD and that the research is in the DOE Mission space.
+Overall the DOE Golden Field Office is responsible for ensuring that the NREL LDRD projects adhere to both the rules and the spirit of LDRD and that the research is in the DOE Mission space.
 As part of the annual reporting process NREL reports to DOE HQ what has resulted from the LDRD projects in the form of a yearly report.
 This report provides a summary of the projects, including a section explain the significance of these projects to DOE.
-For example, in 2016 LDRD projects at NREL resulted in: 79 Publications; 2 Patent Applications; 5 Provisional Patents; 15 Record of Inventions; 3 Developed Tools/Software and greater than \$6 Million in follow on DOE funding over 3 years.
+For example, in 2016 LDRD projects at NREL resulted in: 79 Publications; 2 Patent Applications; 5 Provisional Patents; 15 Record of Inventions; 3 Developed Tools/Software and greater than \$6 million in follow on DOE funding over 3 years.